ubugeeei/chibivue/book/online-book/src/50-basic-template-compiler/070-resolve-component.md

-# コンポーネントを解決する
+# Resolving Components

-実は，まだ私たちの chibivue の template はコンポーネントを解決することができません．
+Actually, our chibivue template cannot resolve components yet.
-ここでそれを実装していくのですが，Vue.js ではコンポーネントの解決方法がいくつかあります．
+Let's implement it here, as Vue.js provides several ways to resolve components.

-まずはいくつかの解決方法についておさらいしてみましょう．
+First, let's review some of the resolution methods.

-## コンポーネントの解決方法
+## Resolution Methods for Components

-### 1. Components Option (ローカル登録)
+### 1. Components Option (Local Registration)

-おそらく，これが最も単純なコンポーネントの解決方法です．
+This is probably the simplest way to resolve components.

 https://vuejs.org/api/options-misc.html#components